Administrators Supporting Research

 - Providing necessary information to research administrators assisting the Lead PI with agreements such as a Data Use Agreement (DUA), Memorandum of Understanding (MOU), or Subaward where IRB related information may need to be provided.
 Subsequently providing the IRB office with relevant terms that need to be addressed in the IRB application.

-- Ensuring that all research team members are in compliance with REG 01.25.01 – Conflicts of Interest and Conflicts of Commitment (opens in a new window), including having an updated COI disclosure on file, if required.
+- Ensuring that all research team members are in compliance with REG 01.25.01 – Conflicts of Interest and Conflicts of Commitment (opens in a new window), including having an updated Financial Interest disclosure on file, if required.

 - If Lead PI delegates any of these duties to others, they retain responsibility to ensure they are completed